 If you have any special requirements or need any assistance please let us know.

 - Everyone in Chambers has a responsibility for ensuring that complaints do not arise through their actions or lack of action.
 If a complaint is received then whoever receives it has a responsibility to treat it seriously and in accordance with the Chambers Complaints Procedure, where applicable.
-Where the recipient of a complaint or expression of dissatisfaction is unclear whether the Chambers Complaints Procedure applies, he or she should consult the Chambers Director.
+Where the recipient of a complaint or expression of dissatisfaction is unclear whether the Chambers Complaints Procedure applies, he or she should consult the Chief Executive.

 - An informal complaint is an expression of dissatisfaction with some aspect of our service without the client stating that he or she wishes to make a formal complaint.
 They tend to arise through the normal course of business where a client mentions as an aside a matter which has caused irritation or concern.

 - Informal complaints are important in identifying low level dissatisfaction with the service provided by Chambers.
 Low level dissatisfaction which is not addressed creates the conditions for professional clients to move their instructions.
 All members of Chambers and staff should act promptly and proactively in relation to informal complaints concerning their areas of responsibility where they come to their attention.
-If the matter does become the subject of a formal complaint and/or has wider implications beyond the particular incident, it should be drawn to the attention of the Chambers Director, who will address it as he or she sees fit in the circumstances.
+If the matter does become the subject of a formal complaint and/or has wider implications beyond the particular incident, it should be drawn to the attention of the Chief Executive, who will address it as he or she sees fit in the circumstances.

 Informal complaints are recorded and monitored.